pytchlang/pytch-website/source/developer/development-setup.rst

 You only need to run ``develop.sh`` once.

-That script should launch various webservers, and launch a browser running the webapp.
+The ``dev-server.sh`` script should launch various webservers, and launch a browser running the webapp.
 This should support live reload, so if you make a small visible change to the UI, for example changing a button's text, it should be reflected in the browser within a couple of seconds of saving the file from your editor/IDE.

 Requirements